krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 window.
 The constant of proportionality is the _rate_ at which items enter (or leave) the system over the window.

 [^-discreteness]: As we will see later, even discreteness of items is not essential for the law to hold in the most general setting.
-However, we will keep this framing for now as this is the most familiar variant for Little's Law.
+The law has generalizations to continuous input-output systems [@eltaha1999].
+However, we will keep this discrete item framing for now as this is the most familiar variant for Little's Law and makes many key ideas simpler to explain.

 The law was widely assumed to be true in operational settings and used without proof because it was intuitive, could be empirically confirmed, and its symmetry